 Now back to the well-known advertising phrase: 100% Arabica.
 What is this promise all about and is 100% Arabica also 100% better quality?

-The reputation of the Arabica bean as a sophisticated highland coffee is worth a lot: importers can achieve significantly higher prices on the market with the designation “100% Arabica”.
+The reputation of the Arabica bean as a sophisticated highland coffee is worth a lot: importers can clearly use the designation “100% Arabica”. achieve higher prices on the market.
 Photos of tropical coffee plantations in the mountains of Brazil give us the feeling that it must be a particularly exclusive coffee.
 But this says nothing about the quality and taste.
 In fact, coffees that are 100% Arabica usually perform worse in the taste test than mixtures, also known as blends.
 Blends are intensely flavored and combine all the positive properties of the coffee types.
 This creates a particularly round and harmonious taste.
-A complete work of art, so to speak.
+A perfect work of art, so to speak.

 Our most popular variety Lungo Bellissimo is also a blend.
 We mainly use blends for our sustainable coffee capsules, so our coffee sommeliers can get the best out of each bean.